 Ummm...Young Earth creationism has not been "disproved", except in the presuppositions of evolutionists using circular reasoning, as has been demonstrated here many times.
 And the biblical "notions" have not been disproved, sorry.
 This guy is full of assertions.
 I see where Darwin's Cheerleaders get this stuff.
 He wasn't done:By the way, phogiston theory was disproved by the methods of modern science over 250 years ago, in much the same way that Young Earth Creationism was disproved.
 So, although you are right that old scientific ideas are sometimes replaced by new ideas on the power of the evidence, science always moves forward.
 Never backward.
 So you should not hold out hope of resurrecting your long-ago disproven biblical notions within the scientific arena.
 Ain’t neva gonna happen, Skippy.

-In addition, not only did he call me dishonest because of my views, he apparently is able to practice psychology and make a diagnosis from just a few lines of correspondence (I have some speculations about his own ego and need to be accepted, but never mind about those now).
+In addition, not only did he call me dishonest because of my views, he is apparently able to practice psychology and make a diagnosis from just a few lines of correspondence.
 He was vituperative and irrational — why would anyone want to be taught by him?